kevin-at-datical/liquibase.github.com/documentation/rollbackoneupdatesql.md

 ---

 # Liquibase Commands: `rollbackOneUpdateSql`
-The `rollbackOneUpdateSql` command is a helper command that allows you to inspect the SQL Liquibase will run to revert all *changeSets* associated with the deploymentID specified in the [`rollbackOneUpdate`](/documentation/rollbackoneupdate.html) command.
+The `rollbackOneUpdateSql` command is a helper command that allows you to inspect the SQL Liquibase will run to revert all *changeSets* associated with the `deploymentID` specified in the [`rollbackOneUpdate`](/documentation/rollbackoneupdate.html) command.
 It is only available for Liquibase Pro users.

 ## Uses
-The `rollbackOneUpdateSql` command is typically used when you want inspect the raw SQL that Liquibase uses to revert all *changeSets* associated with a specified deploymentID when you run the `rollbackOneUpdateSql` command, so you don't unintentionally make a mistake.
+The `rollbackOneUpdateSql` command is typically used when you want inspect the raw SQL that Liquibase uses to revert all *changeSets* associated with a specified `deploymentId` when you run the `rollbackOneUpdateSql` command, so you don't unintentionally make a mistake.

 ## Running the `rollbackOneUpdateSql` Command
 Before running the `rollbackOneUpdateSql` command, gather the following information from your DATABASECHANGELOG table: